nitrictech/docs/docs/deployment/_index.md

 ### Configuring Pulumi

-The current providers in nitric for AWS, GCP and Azure all use pulumi under the hood for their deployments, so pulumi will need to be configured to persist your stack state and to run the deployment to the cloud of your choice.
+The current providers in nitric for AWS, GCP and Azure all use [Pulumi](https://pulumi.com) under the hood for their deployments, so Pulumi will need to be configured to persist your stack state and to run the deployment to the cloud of your choice.

 #### Configuring cloud credentials